Touch to Pair: Secure and Usable IoT Pairing without Information Loss: System Overview and Threat Model

 \section{System Overview and Threat Model}

-\Para{System Overview.} We illustrate the architecture of the pairing system in Figure~\ref{fig:system_overview}.
-In our design, a user employs her personal mobile device, referred to as a \emph{helper}, such as a smartphone, fitness tracker, or smartwatch, to pair an IoT device by performing a few simple operations on the device.
+\textbf{System Overview.} We illustrate the architecture of the pairing system in Figure~\ref{fig:system_overview}.
+In our design, a user employs their personal mobile device, referred to as a \emph{helper}, such as a smartphone, fitness tracker, or smartwatch, to pair an IoT device by performing a few simple operations on the device.
 For example, in Figure~\ref{fig:system_overview}, a user wearing a smartwatch presses the button of an IoT device a few times.
 During this interaction, the button utilizes its internal clock to record the button-pressing events and generates a piece of \emph{evidence} for the pairing.
-Simultaneously, the helper device collects readings from its accelerometer/gyroscope, independently generating another piece of evidence.
-The pairing protocol allows the two parties to compare the evidence securely.
-If the two pieces of evidence are highly similar, the pairing succeeds and the two parties will be able to agree on a key.
+Simultaneously, the helper device collects readings from its accelerometer/gyroscope, independently generating another piece of evidence about the operations.
+The pairing protocol allows the two parties to securely compare their evidence.
+If the two pieces of evidence are highly similar, the pairing succeeds and the they are able to agree on a key.

-\para{Threat Model.} The attacker $\mathcal{A}$ may have one or multiple of the following goals: (G1) The victim $\mathcal{V}$'s helper ${H}_v$ pairs with $\mathcal{A}$'s malicious device ${D}_a$, thereby tricking ${H}_v$ into exchanging data (such as the WiFi password, photos, sensor data) with ${D}_a$.
-(G2) The IoT device ${D}_v$ pairs with a malicious helper ${H}_a$ of $\mathcal{A}$, leading ${D}_v$ to exchange data with ${H}_a$.
-(G3) $\mathcal{A}$ successfully cracks the symmetric key and exploits it to eavesdrop on and/or manipulate the communication between ${H}_v$ and ${D}_v$.
+\textbf{Threat Model.} \zm{The attacker $\mathcal{A}$ may have one or more of the following goals: (G1) The malicious device ${D}_a$, controlled by $\mathcal{A}$, impersonates the legitimate IoT device, tricking the victim $\mathcal{V}$'s helper ${H}_v$ into pairing with ${D}_a$ and sending data to it (e.g., WiFi credentials, photos, or health data)~\cite{zhang17_infocom, choi2021push,sethi2019misbinding}.
+(G2) The malicious helper ${H}_a$ impersonates the legitimate helper to pair with the legitimate IoT device ${D}_v$ for unauthorized device control or data access.
+(G3) The attacker cracks the key or launches a man-in-the-middle attack by impersonating both the helper and the IoT device, in order to eavesdrop on or manipulate the data exchange between ${H}_v$ and ${D}_v$~\cite{Hinckley_2003, shakeWell, touch_and_guard_tmc}.}

-We assume that $\mathcal{A}$ has full knowledge of our pairing protocol.
-Similar to prior work~\cite{Perceptio, 2014CCS_CZP}, our approach follows a standard Dolev-Yao adversary model~\cite{Dolev_Yao}, where the adversary has full control over all communication channels.
-Given this model, $\mathcal{A}$ may launch man-in-the-middle (MITM) attacks, such as intercepting messages sent between ${D}_v$ and ${H}_v$ and substituting them with fake messages.
-We further consider the attacks below.
+Similar to prior work~\cite{Perceptio, 2014CCS_CZP}, our approach follows a standard Dolev-Yao adversary model~\cite{Dolev_Yao}, where a strong adversary has full control over all communication channels.
+Given this model, $\mathcal{A}$ may launch man-in-the-middle attacks, such as intercepting messages sent between ${D}_v$ and ${H}_v$ and substituting them with fake messages.
+We assume that $\mathcal{A}$ has full knowledge of our pairing protocol and thus further consider the attacks below.

 \emph{\textbf{Mimicry Attacks.}} If $\mathcal{A}$ has visual observation capabilities of $\mathcal{V}$, they may launch a mimicry attack by imitating $\mathcal{V}$'s pairing operations, aiming to achieve goals G1 and/or G2.
 We consider various threat scenarios reflecting $\mathcal{A}$'s increasing capabilities. \textbf{MA-obstructed:} $\mathcal{A}$ can observe $\mathcal{V}$ but is obstructed from directly seeing $\mathcal{V}$'s hand motions due to certain obstacles. \textbf{MA-clear:} $\mathcal{A}$ can clearly observe $\mathcal{V}$'s hand motions by selecting an optimal viewing angle. \textbf{MA-trained:} $\mathcal{A}$ is familiar with $\mathcal{V}$ and has been trained by learning $\mathcal{V}$'s pairing operations before launching a mimicry attack, as described in the MA-clear scenario.